Ukraine and Russia: What you need to know right now

 * President Vladimir Putin said continued sanctions against Russia could lead to "catastrophic" energy price rises for European consumers.

-* "They took away my spring, they took away my summer, and now they've taken away seven more years of my life," Alexei Gorinov, a Moscow district councillor was quoted by his supporters as saying on Friday after he was handed a seven-year jail sentence for criticising Russia's invasion of Ukraine.

-(Compiled by Robert Birsel and Frances Kerry)
+(Compiled by Robert Birsel)